poseidon-framework/poseidon-framework.github.io/janno_details.md

 ## Data quality

-The `Damage` column: % damage on 5' end for the main shotgun library used for sequencing and/or capture, in case of multiple libraries report a value from the merged read alignment
+The `Damage` column contains the % damage on the 5' end for the main Shotgun library used for sequencing or capture.
+In case of multiple libraries you should report a value from the merged read alignment.

-The `Xcontam` column: if male for captured library, in case of multiple libraries report a value from the merged read alignment
+The `Xcontam` column can only be filled for male individuals, as it contains a X chromosome base DNA contamination measure.
+In case of multiple libraries you should report a value from the merged read alignment.
+X contamination can be calculated for example with [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).

-The `Xcontam_stderr` column: standard error of ANGSD X contamination estimate, in case of multiple libraries report a value from the merged read alignment
+The `Xcontam_stderr` column adds a standard error term for the X contamination estimate (ANGSD returns that as well).
+Again: In case of multiple libraries report a value from the merged read alignment.

-The `mtContam` column: mitochondrial contamination rate as estimated by ContamMix and/or Schmutzi, in case of multiple libraries report a value from the merged read alignment
+The `mtContam` column is intended for a mitochondrial DNA based contamination rate.
+For multiple libraries a value from the merged read alignment should be reported.
+This measure can stimated for example with ContamMix (no homepage, please contact [Philip Johnson](plfj@umd.edu)) or [Schmutzi](http://grenaud.github.io/schmutzi).

-The `mtContam_stderr` column: Standard error of ContamMix/Schmutzi estimate, in case of multiple libraries report a value from the merged read alignment
+The `mtContam_stderr` column adds a standard error term for the mtDNA based contamination estimate, just as `Xcontam_stderr` for `Xcontam`.

 # Context information